vovopap/blog/_posts/2019-10-22-couchdb-challenges-building-offline-first-mobile-application.md

 So, let's do it.
 {:#db-structure}
-## 2. Database structure: paradigm shift
+## 2. Database structure: a paradigm shift
-Before starting the project, I already had a well-defined database schema in SQL and at first it was kind of awkward trying to squeeze an SQL schema into NoSQL.
+Before starting the project, I already had a well-defined database schema in SQL and at first, it was kind of awkward trying to squeeze an SQL schema into NoSQL.
 For example, am I going to have 30 CouchDB databases if I have 30 tables?

 Not really, as it turns out.
 It made sense to apply the following steps for each type of relationship in my SQL schema: